DataDog/dd-sdk-flutter/packages/datadog_flags_flutter/README.md

 covers stored assignment loading, network work, JSON decoding, state publication, and assignment storage.
 Synchronous work can block the Dart isolate, so the wait can be longer than this value.
 The SDK does not limit how large this value can be.
-The timeout completes `initialize()` without an error.
+The timeout completes `initialize()` with `FlagsInitializationTimeoutException`.
+The assignment operation continues in the background, and matching stored assignments remain available.

 Use `package:datadog_flags/datadog_flags.dart` directly for pure Dart apps or Flutter apps that need full lifecycle control without Datadog Flutter SDK